-- 2 tbsp Chopped Parsley *SEE NOTE 3
+- 2 tablespoon Chopped Parsley See note 3

-Add the flour, eggs, spring onion and half of the peas to a food processor and pulse until combined. *SEE NOTE 4
+- Add the eggs, spring onion and half of the peas to a food processor or blender and pulse until combined. *SEE NOTE 4

-- You can substitute self-raising flour with all purpose flour and 1 tsp of baking powder
+- You can substitute the all-purpose flour and 1 teaspoon of baking powder with self-raising flour.

 - Parsley can be replaced or mixed with other herbs such as mint or basil.

-- If your kids don't like texture then you can blend all the peas into the mixture.
+- If serving a baby mash or pulse the remaining peas to minimise choking risk.
+If your kids don't like texture then you can blend all the peas into the mixture

 - Don't be tempted to over-mix the batter as this can result in tough and dense fritters.
 Small lumps in the batter are okay and actually can be desirable as they can help create a lighter texture.